neilenns/mobiflight-docs/content/guides/solving-flashing-errors/_index.md

 - The type of board being flashed.
 - A photo of the specific board, with the chips near the USB connector clearly visible.
 - The complete logs collected by following the [sharing logs guide](/guides/sharing-logs/).
+Set the log level to **Debug** when enabling logging.

 {{% /steps %}}